Search Railroad Sites For:

 by Chris Guenzler

-Our train later returned to take us back to Alamosa and then south to Antonito.
-We all reboarded the train and we headed westbound.
+Our train returned to take us back to Alamosa and then south to Antonito.
+We all reboarded and proceeded westbound.

 A look out the back of our train.

-Goemmers Butte.
-I went back inside the SL&RG 4060, sat on the bench after getting a 7 UP and socialized with my other passengers as the train climbed back up to Fir/La Veta Pass.
+The train ran by Goemmers Butte and I went back inside the 4060, sat on a bench after getting a 7 UP and socialized with the other passengers as the train climbed back up to Fir/La Veta Pass.

 Later we arrived at Fir/La Veta Pass.